Cultural schema theory: How cultural schemas develop

-When one interacts with members of the same culture over and over again, or talks about certain information with them many times, cultural schemas are created and stored in one's brain.
+When one interacts with members of the same culture frequently, or talks about certain information with them many times, cultural schemas are created and stored in one's brain.
 Subsequent similar instances cause the cultural schema to become more organized, abstract, and compact.
 As this occurs, communication becomes much easier.
-Nishida (1999) simply explains that experience is the force which creates cultural schemas.
+It is explained that experience is the force which creates cultural schemas.
 As people have more experiences their developing cultural schemas become more tightly organized.
 The information not only becomes more complex, but more useful among members of a culture, alike or different.
 Beyond the cognitive activity of cultural schemas is the complex pattern which occurs in the brain.